- Music from Apartment 8: New and Selected Poems (2004)

 Stone wrote five books of poetry.
-His first book of poetry, The Smell of Matches, was published by Rutgers University Press in 1972.
-His poems have appeared in many anthologies and such publications as Poetry, The American Scholar, The New York Quarterly, The Georgia Review, The Southern Review, New England Review, and Poetry Northwest.
-His other books of poetry include In All This Rain, Renaming the Streets, Where Water Begins, and Music from Apartment 8.
+His first, The Smell of Matches, was published in 1972 by Rutgers University Press .
+His poems have appeared in many anthologies and several publications including Poetry, The American Scholar, The New York Quarterly, The Southern Review, and Poetry Northwest.
 His final published work, Music from Apartment 8: New and Selected Poems (2004), includes poems exploring the poet’s relationship with his mother, his travels to the Middle East, and his love of classical music.

 John Stone died of cancer in Atlanta, Georgia, on November 6, 2008.

 - AMA Journal of Ethics article about John Stone